irinagetman1973/Tironui-Music-Trust-Marketing-Project/README.md

 ## How to Contribute

-For those interested in contributing to the Tironui Trust Marketing Project, please [insert contact method or GitHub instructions for contributions here].
+For those interested in contributing to the Tironui Trust Marketing Project, please email **atomichabitsforlife@gmail.com**